 The standard for public confidence in AI.

-People trust businesses with life-changing decisions.
+People trust businesses and government with life-changing decisions.

 AVAAS certifies the AI behind them.